LiveCapTV/livecaptv-open-api/v1/stream.md

 | [POST /v1/stream/ping](/v1/stream.md#ping) | Prepare server for capping of a live stream |
 | [POST /v1/stream/cap](/v1/stream.md#cap) | Cap a live stream |

+Recommended workflow for capping a live stream:

+- Keep sending PING requests when watching a live stream channel
+- Send CAP requests only when "status" in PING response is "ok"
+- After capping, keep polling video metadata until video status becomes "published"
+- Tell your user the "shareURL" of the video

 ## `POST /v1/stream/ping`

 Notify server of getting prepared for capping.
 If there are no PING requests for a live stream in 5 minutes, capturing resources for this live stream may get recycled.